enarx/iocuddle/README.md

 let mut file = std::fs::File::open("/dev/tty").unwrap_or_else(|_| std::process::exit(0));

-// This is the simplist ioctl call.
+// This is the simplest ioctl call.
 The request number is provided via the
 // Ioctl::classic() constructor.
 This ioctl reads a C integer from the
 // kernel by internally passing a reference to a c_int as the argument to
 // the ioctl.
 This c_int is returned in the Ok status of the ioctl Result.